Which one of the four basic swimming strokes are you desperate to master?

 Time to polish up and fine-tune your basic swimming techniques?
 Download 'The Swimming Strokes Book' designed by me to take your strokes apart and take a closer look at what each part of your body should be doing.

 Practicing drills that focus on specific areas such as body position, breathing, leg kick or arm action, can help to fine-tune those areas and bring together smoother and a more efficient swimming technique.

-Click BUY NOW to download now, or click here for more information.
+Click below to download now, or click here for more information.